jkopczyn/CrunchTime/README.md

+The parent project, *TagTime*, is a stochastic, random experience sampling tool.
 To determine how you spend your time, TagTime literally randomly samples you.
 At random times it pops up and asks what you're doing *right at that moment*.
 You answer with tags.

-See
-[messymatters.com/tagtime](http://messymatters.com/tagtime )
-for the whole story.
+(See [messymatters.com/tagtime](http://messymatters.com/tagtime ) for the whole story.)

-We're currently auto-tweeting git commits: [@tagtm](http://twitter.com/tagtm ).
+# CrunchTime

+**CrunchTime** is a stripped-down fork of TagTime intended to ask a binary question: "Are you working on an emergency?".
+This is being created because TagTime is still a little more intrusive than desired for a team-coordinating tool to gauge how much developer time is being spent fixing incidents versus writing code/making improvements/designing features/anything else.

 # Code